Short Belfast: Origins

-To meet with the stated requirements, Shorts proceeded to develop their original proposal for the Britannic, which was basically stretched into the Britannic III A. As the design of the proposed aircraft was repeatedly revised, it was progressively becoming less and less common to the earlier Britannia, incorporating a greater proportion of all-new components, sections, and systems instead.
+To meet with the stated requirements, Shorts proceeded to develop their original proposal for the Britannic, which was basically stretched into the Britannic III A. As the design of the proposed aircraft was repeatedly revised, it had less and less in common with the earlier Britannia, incorporating a greater proportion of all-new components, sections, and systems.
 Amongst the changes made were a new centre section to the wing which added around 16 ft 6 in to the span and the adoption of the Rolls-Royce Tyne engine.
 In January 1959, the Ministry announced its selection of Short's design to meet the requirement.
 Accordingly, in February 1959, work on the Short's project formally commenced, known by the internal designation SC.5/10.
 On 21 December 1960, a contract for a total of 10 freighters, designated Belfast C.1, was signed.

-On 5 January 1964, the prototype Belfast conducted its maiden flight from Sydenham Airport, Belfast; it flew for 55-minutes by chief test pilot Denis Taylor alongside a crew of six people.
-Following the first flight, Taylor stated that "It was the easiest ride I have had for a very long time...
+On 5 January 1964, the prototype Belfast had its maiden flight from Sydenham Airport, Belfast; chief test pilot Denis Taylor and a crew of six flew for 55 minutes.
+Following that flight, Taylor stated "It was the easiest ride I have had for a very long time...
 The aircraft was an absolute joy to fly.
 She's a beauty."
 The first two aircraft produced were equipped with dedicated flight-test instrumentation and were used to complete development trials, which totalled roughly 850 flight hours; certification was conducted to both RAF and Air Registration Board (ARB) requirements.
 The first autolanding was performed after only 120 hours' test flying, less than originally estimated.

-On 5 October 1964, the first of the three flying Belfasts departed Northern Ireland for Torrejón de Ardoz, the Community of Madrid, Spain, to participate in two weeks of performance trials; this was the first flight abroad performed by the type.
+On 5 October 1964, the first of three flying Belfasts departed Northern Ireland for Torrejón de Ardoz, the Community of Madrid, Spain, to participate in two weeks of performance trials; this was the first flight abroad performed by the type.
 According to Shorts Brothers Chairman, C. E Wrangham, the Belfast had a forecast break-even point of 30 aircraft.
 Despite the order for only ten aircraft, the decision had been made to assemble the aircraft using production jigs.